ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 In the `length` function, the already computed length accumulates in each call.
 Here, what is accumulated is no longer an integer, it is a function.
 Such a function is called a _continuation_, that's the `k` parameter in `height_cps`.
 At any time, the continuation represents what needs to be done after processing the data at hand:
 * If it's a `Leaf`, there's nothing to do but proceed with what's left to do, the continuation `k` is called with the hight of `Leaf` which is zero.
 * If it's a `Root`, there are two subtrees: `l_tree` on the left, `r_tree` on the right.
   * Make the recursive call on `l_tree` and a continuation function taking the result of that call `l_hgt` as input.
-This is making sense because the continuation will be evaluated after the recursive call.
+This makes sense because the continuation will be evaluated after the recursive call.
-  * That continuation makes the recursive call on `r_tree` and another continuation taking the result that call second call `r_hgt` as input
+  * That continuation makes the recursive call on `r_tree` and another continuation that takes the result that second call `r_hgt` as input
   * The second continuation picks the tallest height, increments it, and passes it to the received continuation `k`

 Don't freak out.
-Continuations are hard.
-Here is a translation of the above definition without custom binders, it may help understanding differently.
+Continuations are hard to grasp.
+Here is a translation of the above definition without custom binders, it may help to understand differently.
 ```ocaml
 # let rec height_cps' t k = match t with
     | Leaf -> k 0